How to improve acceptance for technology images?

 2

-images of various types of technology on stock sites
+various technology images on stock sites

-review of illustrations depicting technology
+reviewing illustrations depicting technology

 3 Tips to Improve Image Acceptance